MasTec (NYSE:MTZ) Releases Q3 2021 Earnings Guidance

 MasTec (NYSE:MTZ) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.710-$1.710 for the period, compared to the Thomson Reuters consensus estimate of $1.700.
 The company issued revenue guidance of $2.30 billion-$2.30 billion, compared to the consensus revenue estimate of $2.27 billion.MasTec also updated its FY 2021 guidance to $5.450-$5.450 EPS.

-MasTec (NYSE:MTZ) last posted its quarterly earnings results on Thursday, August 5th.
-The construction company reported $1.30 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.19 by $0.11.
-The company had revenue of $1.96 billion for the quarter, compared to the consensus estimate of $2.09 billion.
-MasTec had a return on equity of 20.79% and a net margin of 5.24%.
-On average, research analysts anticipate that MasTec will post 5.22 earnings per share for the current fiscal year.

-A hedge fund recently raised its stake in MasTec stock.
-Morgan Stanley boosted its position in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 363,864 shares of the construction company’s stock after purchasing an additional 102,619 shares during the period.
-Morgan Stanley owned about 0.49% of MasTec worth $38,607,000 at the end of the most recent reporting period.
-66.93% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in MasTec stock.
+Morgan Stanley raised its position in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 363,864 shares of the construction company’s stock after acquiring an additional 102,619 shares during the quarter.
+Morgan Stanley owned approximately 0.49% of MasTec worth $38,607,000 at the end of the most recent quarter.
+72.44% of the stock is currently owned by hedge funds and other institutional investors.

 MasTec, Inc engages in the provision of infrastructure construction services.
 It operates through the following segments: Communications; Oil and Gas; Electrical Transmissions; Clean Energy and Infrastructure; and Other.
 The Communications segment performs engineering, construction, maintenance and customer fulfillment activities related to communications infrastructure, primarily for wireless and wireline/fiber communications, and install-to-the-home customers.